corda/corda/docs/source/cordapp-advanced-concepts.rst

  - If the two attachments are added to the transaction, then the `com.orangecompany.Orange` class would be found in both, and that would breat the rule that states
    "There can be only one and precisely one attachment that is identified as the contract code that controls each state".
- - In case only the `Apples` CorDapp is attached then the constraint of the `Oranges` states would not pass, as the JAR would not be signed by the actual `OrangCo`.
+ - In case only the `Apples` CorDapp is attached then the constraint of the `Oranges` states would not pass, as the JAR would not be signed by the actual `OrangeCo`.

 Another example that shows that bundling is not an option when depending on another CorDapp is if the `Fruit` library contains a ready to use `Banana` contract.